 Skip to main content

 Without checkpointing, a restarted application starts consuming from the latest MongoDB event — all events that arrived during the downtime are silently lost.
-With @Checkpoint, FlowWarden saves a resume token to MongoDB after each processed event, and reloads it on startup to continue exactly where it left off.
+With @Checkpoint, FlowWarden persists two independent resume tokens to MongoDB and reloads them on startup to continue exactly where it left off:

 Quick setup